 Figure 3.2.
 Waste collected in refuse bags from beaches in the various precincts.
 Total waste collected and portion of waste constituting aquaculture debris is presented.
-For the period of January 2023 to May 2023, no data has been provided for the Big Bay and Outer Bay North precincts (orange arrows).
-Beach clean ups were not conducted in August, September, and November 2023 for Big Bay.
-However, there is data available for the month of June, July, October, December 2023, January, February and March 2024, but only for the Big Bay precinct.
+For the period of April 2023, May 2023, August 2023, September 2023, November 2023, and January 2024 to May 2024, no aquaculture debris was collected for the Big Bay (orange arrows).
+In Outer Bay North precinct, no aquaculture debris was available throughout these months (orange arrows).